 The Pathway and River Cleanup is an annual event held on the first Sunday in May.
 During the cleanup, thousands of registered volunteers help remove litter in Calgary’s parks and along our city’s pathways and river banks.

-Over 2,500 volunteers collected more than 5,000 kilograms of garbage.
+Last year over 2,500 volunteers collected more than 5,000 kilograms of garbage.
 Check out photos from the cleanup to see some of the strange items found and the amazing volunteers who helped make the event possible.

 The Pathway and River Cleanup takes place in May each year with the help of thousands of registered volunteers.